shuiruge/learning-sicp/chapter-1.md

 This draft based on the lecture at [here](http://inst.eecs.berkeley.edu/~cs61a/book/chapters/functions.html).

+I will drop the quotation notation, which makes this note not that clear.
+In fact, most of this content is quotated from the lecture.

 # Basics I

 ## Environment

-> A name evaluates to the value associated with that name in the current environment.

-This quotation recovers the reason of naming it as "environment", as a perfect analogy to the word in human language.
+The name of a newly met conception shall envoke imagination in almost everyone's mind a daily conception that is an analogy as perfect as possible.
+This name "environment" does so.
 Indeed, environment generally includes two essences:
 1. bindings by which values are assigned to names, stored in memory;
 1. the state of interpreter, directing the next behavior of CPU.

 ### Define of Environment

-Summing up, *environment means the state of your computer.*
+Summing up, *environment means the state of your computer,* which is the environment (daily conception) the programme is embedded.

 ## Evaluate and Execute